alexro/conditions/README.md

 For production use this templated setup is not really suitable, better to use webpack to have more control.

 The server url is hardcoded in index.js - in a production app would sit in a separate config and be configured during build

+#### To run both projects and open url in the browser - uses port 8080 for server and 3000 for client

 To restore node_modules: ./restore.sh